-Why Your Sales Tech Stack Isn't Enough: The Missing Layer in Modern Account Intelligence
+Why Your Sales Tech Stack Falls Short on Account Intel

-Why sales teams with Microsoft Copilot, Salesforce, and LinkedIn Sales Navigator still struggle with account intelligence—and how AI bridges the gap.
+Why Microsoft Copilot, Salesforce, and LinkedIn Sales Navigator still leave gaps in account intelligence.
+How AI bridges the missing layer.

 A senior sales leader at a global enterprise recently told us: "We have Microsoft Copilot, Salesforce, and LinkedIn Sales Navigator.
 But I'm not sure they talk to each other.
 And we're not bringing that information together in a robust way to engage clients."